oliverhanka/eps32_cloud_pcb/README.md

 # ESP32 low power sensor node

 This is a simplistic ESP32 based sensor node with a focus on very low power consumption while beeing idle.
 This means, external components are keept to a minimum and the selected LDO has a very low power consumption.
+The board can be supplied with 3.3V directly or by using the on-board LDO (max.
+6V input) to generate the required 3.3V. *NOTE: The LDO_EN solder jumper must be closed in order to use the LDO.*

 #### Theoretical power consumption
 These values have not been verified by measurements and do not take the passive components into account.